Science

 The following studies examine the use of EMS and provide interesting insights into potential areas of application:

 - Mester, J., Nowak, S., Schmithüsen, J., Kleinöder, H., & Speicher, U. (2008): This controlled study analysed the effects of different training forms – mechanical, electrical (EMS), and combined – on strength diagnostic parameters.
 Over a longer period, participants trained in groups using different types of stimulation.
-The analysis showed that particularly the combination of mechanical and electrical stimulation led to greater average improvements in parameters such as strength development.
-The results indicate that EMS can be used effectively as a supportive training tool.
+The analysis showed that particularly the combination of mechanical and electrical stimulation led to greater average documented changes in selected strength-related parameters.
+The results indicate that EMS was examined as a supportive element within a structured training setting.
 Here is the study.

 These studies offer just a small insight into existing research.
 In addition, many other scientific publications explore the use of EMS in training contexts.
 As part of our commitment, we support ongoing scientific engagement with the topic of EMS.